-Funding Method Entry Age Normal Cost, level percent of pay Asset Valuation Method Market value of assets Long-Term Return on Assets 4.75% Discount Rate 4.75% Participants Valued Only current active employees, retired participants, and covered dependents are valued.
+Funding Method Entry Age Normal Cost, level percent of pay Asset Valuation Method Market value of assets Long-Term Return on Assets 4.70% Discount Rate 4.70% Participants Valued Only current active employees, retired participants, and covered dependents are valued.
 No future entrants are considered in this valuation.
-Salary Increase 3.00% per year, used only to allocate the cost of benefits between service years Assumed Increase for Amortization Payments 3.0% per year General Inflation Rate 2.50% per year
+Salary Increase 3.00% per year, used only to allocate the cost of benefits between service years Assumed Increase for Amortization Payments 3.0% per year General Inflation Rate 2.75% per year

-Demographic actuarial assumptions used in this valuation are based on the 2017 experience study of the CalPERS using data from 1997 to 2015, except for a different basis used to project future mortality improvements.
-Rates for selected age and service are shown in the July 1, 2018 funding valuation.
-The representative mortality rates were the published CalPERS rates, adjusted to back out 15 years of Scale MP 2016 to central year 2015.
+Demographic actuarial assumptions used in this valuation are based on the 2021 experience study of the CalPERS using data from 1997 to 2019, except for a different basis used to project future mortality improvements.
+Rates for selected age and service are shown in the July 1, 2020 funding valuation.
+The representative mortality rates were the published CalPERS rates.